HoloArchivists/twspace-dl/BASIC.md

 This guide is targeted towards total 'noobs' as prompted by https://github.com/HoloArchivists/twspace-dl/issues/57

+# 0. Requirements
+For the software to work you have to set up ffmpeg because it uses it

+You can find a guide for that there https://video.stackexchange.com/a/20496

+It explains the process better than I could

 # 1. Download
 The first step is to download the software